* THE ANGORA CAT – AN ANATOLIAN TREASURE

 The Angora cats in ‘’Ankaranin Yumagi’’ were typical large fluffy robust and heavy-boned cats with widely spaced medium-sized ears and sturdy legs.
 However he described them as a fine-boned elegant cat with large upright ears (etc).
 He is obviously programmed to say something quite contradictory to the evidence before his very own eyes which is indicative of the power of suggestion and brainwashing over reality.

-Fortunately Atasoy had a rare moment of enlightenment: in interview with Today's Zaman (2008) he disproven his previous claims, saying: ''they don’t have a specific color; there are nearly 20 coat color variations''32.
+Fortunately Atasoy had a rare moment of enlightenment: in an interview with Today's Zaman (2008) He contradicts his previous claims by saying: ''they don’t have a specific color; there are nearly 20 coat color variations'32.